-Park Ranger Kevin Mohr, Chief of Interpretation with the Washita Battlefield National Historic Site in Cheyenne, presented a lecture for the U.S. History to 1877 course taught by Ken Kelsey, instructor of history and fine arts.
+Park Ranger Kevin Mohr, Chief of Interpretation with the Washita Battlefield National Historic Site in Chevenne, presented a lecture for the U.S. History to 1877 course taught by Ken Kelsey, instructor of history and fine arts.
 Mohr's lecture, "Westward through Washita," recounted the Civil War's end and saw the influx of pioneers and veterans in search of gold and free land.
 In the West, the indigenous people, like the Cheyenne Indians who occupied this territory, were seen as an obstacle to remove.
 The Battle of the Washita began the end of an era of freedom for the Great Plains Indians.
 Kelsey's class also broadcasts regularly to Mooreland High School and Sharon-Mutual High School.
-Thirty-two students from Mooreland participated in this event.
+Thirty-two students from Mooreland participated in this event. nificant turning point in Oklahoma and U.S. history.